DIAGNijmegen/website-content/content/pages/projects/covid-19-ct.md

 | SHAP zeroing optimized, GBDT | 0.868;  **0.874** | 0.939;  0.812 | 0.889;  **0.865** |
 | MI, GBDT       | 0.827;  0.806 | 0.760;  0.799 | 0.780;  0.770 |

 As you can see in this table, the GBDT models works quite well when provided only clinical features, outperforming CORADS-AI.
 When the model is provided visual features as well, the performance generally decreases.
-All of the approaches
+All of the missingness mitigation approaches generally yielded worse performance, suggesting that missingness may be important in prediction COVID-19 for such GBDT models.

 We also evaluated all models for cross-hospital prediction.
 The following table shows the performance of the various approaches we tried in terms of AUC for cross-hospital prediction.
 Each column label is of the format "training data->test data".
 Each cell shows both the AUC achieved when using only clinical features, as well as when using a combination of clinical and visual features.
 Additionally, the top row shows the performance of CORADS-AI.
 For CORADS-AI, only one AUC is shown, as this model only operates on chest CT scans, and not clinical features.
 The best AUCs are shown in bold.